Kalixie/Differential-analysis-and-functional-annotation---Yeast-Biofilm/README.md

 ### Differential expression analysis

-Gene counts were then analyzed with DESeq2.
+Gene counts were then analyzed with DESeq2 (v.
+1.48.1) (Love et al., 2014).
 Pairwise comparisons were performed between developmental stages to identify genes significantly up or downregulated during biofilm progression at each stage.
 Genes were considered differentially expressed if they met thresholds of adjusted p-value < 0.05 and absolute log2 fold change > 1.

 ### Data visualization